/

 Answer Explanation

 • Q #2: Hedy Lamarr, the Inventor Hedy Lamarr was a woman of many talents.
 She was first known as a European film actress in the 1930s.
 She began starring in American films with MGM Studios in the late 1930s and early 1940s.
 Some of her more popular films included Boom Town (1940) and White Cargo (1942); however, her roles generally did not include very many spoken lines and she became bored.
 To relieve this boredom, Lamarr took up inventing.
 Hedy Lamarr did not have any formal training, but she did not allow that to stop her from teaching herself in her spare time.
 Although she had a number of failed inventions, such as an improved traffic light and a carbonated drink, Lamarr did not stop coming up with ideas.
 She even spent time working with the science engineering team employed by Howard Hughes, the aviation tycoon.
 During World War I, Lamarr learned that one of the military's new technologies, radio-controlled torpedoes, were too easily jammed and redirected.
 She came up with a type of radio signal that changed, or "hopped, frequencies and was unable to be tracked or disrupted.
 With the assistance of her friend George Anthell, she was able to design the system and patent it in August 1942.
 Unfortunately, the United States Navy was not interested.
 The technology of the era wasn't quite good enough to easily implement Lamarr's system, and the Navy was not particularly interested in civilian inventions at the time.
 It wasn't until 20 years later, during the Cuban Missile Crisis, that a version of Lamarr's system began appearing on Navy ships.
 The work Lamarr and Antheil did creating this frequency-hopping system led to many technologies that are often taken for granted today.
 Their work led to the development of cell phones, Bluetooth, and Wi-Fi.
-Just think, we might not have any of those things if Hedy Lamarr had been given more interesting roles Which of the following conclusions can be drawn as to why the U.S. was not Interested in Lamarr's invention?
+Just think, we might not have any of those things if Hedy Lamarr had been given more interesting roles.
+Which of the following statements supports the claim that Hedy Lamarr made significant contributions to the advancement of technology?

 Answer Explanation